 William “Bill” Winston, Ph.D., founder and Pastor of Living Word Christian Center, was presented the Chicago Tuskegee Club Legacy Award.
 This award recognizes an individual who has made extraordinary, sustained, and positive contributions within the Chicagoland community, and has also made them on a global platform.
 Winston also received an award from the Chicago DoDo chapter of the Tuskegee Airmen.

-Mohammad Bhuiyan, Ph.D., Executive Vice President Institutional Advancement, Tuskegee University, brought greetings on behalf of the University and provided an overview of the current state of affairs at the University.
+Mohammad Bhuiyan, Ph.D., Vice President for Institutional Advancement, Tuskegee University, brought greetings on behalf of the University and provided an overview of the current state of affairs at the University.
 Bhuiyan also shared information about the upcoming plans and projects under review at the university.